-The objectives of the Water Plan are to review Council's current approach to water management, clarify current and future water management challenges, outline a vision and principles for a water sensitive city, and give shape to a Sustainable Water Management Program of Council and community actions, incorporating regional and local partnerships.
+The objectives of the Water Plan are to review Council's current approach to water management, clarify current and future water management challenges, outline a vision and principles for a water sensitive city, and give shape to a Sustainable Water Management Program of council and community actions, incorporating regional and local partnerships.

-The Water Plan will work towards achieving the long term water conservation targets already set within Toward Zero, of a 70% reduction in Council water use and a 50% reduction in average community water use by 2020.
-Furthermore, the Water Plan sets additional targets for the use of alternative water sources and stormwater quality improvement.
+The Water Plan will work towards achieving the long term water conservation targets already set within Toward Zero, as well as updating and developing new targets for integrated water management across all water sources.